-Being philosophically inclined, Maulik decided to attend Grinnell College, a liberal arts college in rural Iowa.
+Being philosophically inclined, Maulik attended Grinnell College, a liberal arts college in rural Iowa.
 There, he created his own major in Cognitive Neurophilosophy, which allowed him to combine his interests in the Neurosciences and philosophy.
-After Grinnell, he went on to work as a research technician in the HHMI lab of Larry Katz at Duke, where he worked on elucidating mechanisms of pheromone-based memories in mice.
-Maulik then went on to do his Ph.D. in the Neurosciences Program at Stanford University where he joined the HHMI lab of Kang Shen and studied the development of neural circuits in nematodes.
+After Grinnell, he worked as a research technician in the HHMI lab of Larry Katz at Duke, where he worked on elucidating mechanisms of pheromone-based memories in mice.
+He then went on to do his Ph.D. in the Neurosciences Program at Stanford University where he joined the HHMI lab of Kang Shen and studied synapse development.

 Maulik’s training in genetics gave him a deep appreciation for evolution.
 To combine his experimental skills in genetics and cell biology with molecular evolution, he joined the HHMI lab of Harmit Malik as a Helen Hay Whitney Foundation Fellow.
 There, he developed a research program built around his fascination with mitochondria.

 Maulik is married to a dentist – who has saved him in dental emergencies on more than one occasion!
 They have two sweet kids (well, one is sweet, the other one…we will see).
 On weekends, he can often be found hanging out with his large extended family (perhaps not always by choice?!).